Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: A spreading algorithm

 \end{enumerate} \end{proof}

-The application of rule $R_{1.2}$ corresponds to item 4, thus: \begin{corollary} If $R_{1.2}$ is applied then $0<|x|\leq 3$ and $y=\epsilon$. \end{corollary} Lemma \ref{lem:voisins} implies: \begin{theorem} Let $G$ be a graph of size $n$ and diameter $D$ such that each node $u$ is endowed with a unique identifier $Id_u$ which is a non negative integer.
+Item 4 of lemma \ref{lem:voisins} is the only one which allows rule $R_{1.2}$ to be applied, leading to: \begin{corollary} If $R_{1.2}$ is applied then $0<|x|\leq 3$ and $y=\epsilon$. \end{corollary}

+Lemma \ref{lem:voisins} implies: \begin{theorem} Let $G$ be a graph of size $n$ and diameter $D$ such that each node $u$ is endowed with a unique identifier $Id_u$ which is a non-negative integer.
 Let $X$ be the highest identifier.
-After at most $|\alpha(X)|+6D$ rounds, algorithm $\mathcal S$ terminates and for each node $u$, $Z_u=\alpha(X)$. \end{theorem}
+After at most $|\alpha(X)|+2 D$ rounds, algorithm $\mathcal S$ terminates (that is, after this time no node does any operation other than null) and for each node $u$, $Z_u=\alpha(X)$. \end{theorem}

 \begin{proof} Let $u_0$ be the node endowed with the highest identifier.
 Let $k$ be a non negative integer.
-By induction on $k$ we prove that after at most $|\alpha(X)|+6k$ rounds each node at distance at most $k$ from $u_0$ knows the highest identifier.
+By induction on $k$ we prove that after at most $|\alpha(X)|+2 k$ rounds each node at distance at most $k$ from $u_0$ has $Z=\alpha(X)$.
+If $u_0$ ever does a change, let the first round at which this happens be $t$.
+Then by Corollary \ref{delete-change} $Z_{u_0}^t$ is lexicographically greater than $\alpha(X)$ but by Lemma \ref{lem:prefix} $Z_{u_0}^t$ is a prefix of some $\alpha(Y_w)$ contradicting the fact that $X$ is the highest identifier.
+Hence $u_0$ can never cease to be active, and so as long as $|\alpha(Id_{u_0})|>t$, $u_0$ applies $R_5$ at round $t$.
+It follows that the Theorem is true for $k=0$.